Six Flags New England Opening Week Round Up

 We were going to head to Goliath next.
 However, the shortcut through Crack Axel Canyon has been closed off!
 That”s right.
 You can no longer cut through Main Street to the top of Crack Axel Canyon.
 You will now have to walk all the way down the hill on Main Street and then all the way back up the hill in Crack Axel Canyon to get to Tomahawk and Houdini.
 This is probably the most frustrating change the park made.
 We hope they will reverse this decision in the future…

-So now that we had to walk down Main Street, we decided to take pictures of some new places along the path.
+So now that we had to walk down Main Street, we decided to take pictures of some new places along the path and I was feeling better since my Exhale’s delta 8 has been with me, so we decided to stay after the pictures for a while.
 Since the season pass processing center is now in Whistlestop Park, Six Flags decided to move the rental center into the old processing center building.
 This change allowed the gift shop near the entrance of the park (where the rental center was formerly located) to expand more.

 Six Below has replaced the Main Street Ben and Jerry”s location.